 In the past few posts I’ve considered different approaches to the graphic description of looped fabric structures.
 Although largely in abstract terms thus far, my intention is to apply relevant aspects of them to the analysis of specific objects that have themselves been the focus of other posts or are in the queue for such treatment.

 Analytic terminology has been another perennial favorite here.
 The subject this time around is a formal international standard that both defines and illustrates structural details of knitted fabric in terms that are applicable to other forms of loopcraft, as well.
-The extent of that applicability will be tested with a comparison of plain knitting (stocking stitch) and plain crochet (slip stitch).
+The extent of that applicability will be tested with a comparison between knitted stockinette fabric and slip stitch crochet.

 I had previously suggested that crochet could be seen as a handicraft equivalent to warp knitting, using terms taken from the International Standard ISO 4921:2000, Knitting — Basic concepts — Vocabulary.
 This “defines terms for basic knitting concepts” applicable both to hand and industrial knitting although many of the definitions are only used in the latter context.
 A related standard ISO 8388:1998, Knitted fabrics — Types — Vocabulary, more explicitly “defines terms for industrially produced machine knitted fabrics” but is relevant to hand knitted fabric nonetheless.

-The vocabularies in both are useful when comparing other aspects of crochet and knitting since they accommodate both symmetrical and asymmetrical loops, and define the terms ‘loop’ and ‘stitch’ separately.
-Although these distinctions may not be necessary for the categorization of hand-knitted structures, the associated terms label different properties in crochet and are essential to its description.
+The vocabularies in both are useful when comparing other aspects of crochet and knitting since they accommodate both symmetrical and asymmetrical loops, and define the terms “loop” and “stitch” separately.
+Although the symmetrical/asymmetrical distinction is not a factor in the categorization of all hand-knitted structures, it is manifested differently in crochet and is fundamental to all such fabric.

-A “knitted loop” is then defined as “a kink of yarn that is intermeshed at its base.”
+A “knitted loop” is then defined as “a loop of yarn that is intermeshed at its base.”

-Finally, a “stitch” is “a kink of yarn that is intermeshed at its base and at its top.”
+Finally, a “stitch” is “a loop of yarn that is intermeshed at its base and at its top.”